rhenenrpg/rhenenrpg.github.io/mgmp/foundry/discord-login/README.md

 ## Discord Login - User Experience

-The user will open the website in a browser:
+The user will open the website in a browser.
 ![](ux-discord-login-1.png)

 Clicking on 'Login with Discord' yields the discord login page